rails/weblog/_posts/2013-11-01-Rails-4-0-1-has-been-released.markdown

 User.order("name asc").order("created_at desc")
 ```

-The later called `order` will be prepended in the ORDER BY clause resulting on this SQL:
+The latter called `order` will be prepended in the ORDER BY clause resulting on this SQL:

 ```sql
 SELECT * FROM users ORDER BY created_at desc, name asc